 T-Mobile 5G Home Internet equipment

-One of the things that makes fixed 5G home internet unique is the equipment.
+One of the things that makes fixed wireless 5G home internet unique is the equipment.
 Rather than just tethering a computer (or other device) to a cellular network through a phone or dedicated hotspot device, fixed 5G uses a larger modem/router that can handle more connections and faster speeds.

 T-Mobile’s fixed 5G router is a gray cylinder that’s about the size of a lamp or a flower vase and looks just as good sitting on your work desk, window sill, or side-table.